Laser Dance – Suites of Light, Public Presentation

 History of Laser Dance:

 *(1971) Laser I (Duet) – First laser collaboration of Maida Withers with Rockne Krebs.
 Maida and Rockne were associates on the Board of Directors for Washington Project for the Arts, Washington, DC.
 The original dancers were Michael Killgore and Lynda Spikell.
 Later, Laser I was performed by Brook Andrews and Lynda Spikell.
-Music: Harrison; Laser Installation – Rockne Krebs; Premiere: Marvin Betts Marvin Theatre, Washington, DC
+Music: Harrison; Laser Installation – Rockne Krebs.
+Premiere: Betts Marvin Theatre, Washington, DC.
+The Dance Construction Company deeply appreciates the generous support of patrons of Maida Withers Dance Construction Company support with individual donations; DC Commission on the Arts; generous in-kind donations, other.

 Early works -1966 to 1973